-- In any text editor open $\sim\!/$ bashrc and edit it - Behavior of BASH can be set to fit user's needs - Terminal emulators allow to set custom fonts and colors, ...
+- In any text editor open \sim / . bashrc and edit it - Behavior of BASH can be set to fit user's needs - Terminal emulators allow to set custom fonts and colors, ...

+'''

+More colors for outputs

-''' eval "$(dircolors -b)"
+eval "$(dircolors -b)"

 Ignore repeated entries in bash history (stored in ~/.bash_history)